Structural Genomics Consortium

 Human WDR5 structure in neon as part of a 2006-2007 window display at the Wellcome Trust in London.
 Credit: Wellcome Library, London

 For a protein to work properly it must fold in a specific, precise way.
 Solving the three-dimensional structure of proteins can be laborious and frustrating, yet this kind of research is vital for understanding how proteins work and for developing drugs to alter their activity.
-The Structural Genomics Consortium took just over three years to bank 500 protein structures and, with further funding from the Trust and its partners, the international group is continuing to solve medically important proteins at a unprecedented rate.
+The Structural Genomics Consortium took just over three years to bank 500 protein structures and, with further funding from the Trust and its partners, the international group is continuing to solve medically important proteins at an unprecedented rate.

 All the structures determined by the SGC are made immediately and freely available on the Internet, to allow academics and those working in industry to access the information without delay.
-Furthermore, the SGC does not place a hold on its structural information until publication - all of the SGC publications were submitted well after the underlying structural information had been made available.
+Furthermore, the SGC does not place a hold on its structural information until publication - all of the SGC publications are submitted well after the underlying structural information had been made available.
 The SGC also releases details of the laboratory techniques and protocols developed by its researchers, and hosts open courses on laboratory techniques and a 'visiting scientists' scheme.

 From 2004 to 2007, the SGC's target was to solve the structures of 386 medically relevant proteins.
 In fact, the researchers exceeded this target, solving the structure of over 450 proteins.
 The SGC banked over 20 per cent of all the new human protein entries added to the Protein Data Bank in 2006 and 2007.
 By March 2008, the SGC had banked around 600 protein structures from humans and around 100 from human parasites.